iamsomraj/Doubly-Linked-List-in-C-Java-Python/README.md

 ## Note

-Date 06.01.2019:
+~~Date 06.01.2019:~~

-There is an issue in C language.
+~~There is an issue in C language.
 I am unable to set new head and also clear the head previous pointer.
-Therefore, during reverse display it is going to an infinite loop.
+Therefore, during reverse display it is going to an infinite loop.~~

-Newer Update:
+~~Newer Update:~~

-I have fixed the error.
+~~I have fixed the error.
 But I just tweaked my reverse display so that it can work normally.
-Feel free to suggest any work around.
+Feel free to suggest any work around.~~

+Fixed:

+Thanks to [Rohan](https://github.com/RohanAlmighty) 😊 .
+He resolved the issue!

 ## Functions Implemented